-A chain weighted inflation measure takes into account changes in both price and spending patterns.
-A chain weighted inflation index measures both changes in the price of goods, but also reflects changes in the quantity of goods bought.
+A chain-weighted inflation measure takes into account changes in both price and spending patterns.
+A chain-weighted inflation index measures both changes in the price of goods but also reflects changes in the number of goods bought.

 - For example, suppose you buy two goods which are close substitutes – bananas (30p) and apples (30p)

-- At this price you may buy 2*bananas and 2* apples.
+- At this price, you may buy 2 x bananas and 2 x apples.

 - Let us assume the price of bananas increased 50% to 45p, but apples stayed the same price 30p.

 - This would suggest a jump in the inflation rate.
 50%/2 + 0%/2 = 25% average inflation rate

 However, if the price of bananas increased, you might just shift to buying apples.
 Therefore, the price of goods that you actually buy has not changed.